Pasche

 In the

-core of your heart is a black hole where fierce immaculate silence drowns
+core of my heart is a black hole where fierce immaculate silence drowns

-Immerse in the bee-drowning cup of this wound.
-Deeper than sadness, deeper than
+Immersed in the bee-drowning cup of this wound, deeper than sadness, deeper than

-sin, the darkness you have fallen in.
-Neither retribution nor injustice have
+sin, the darkness I have fallen in...
+Neither repentance nor forgiveness have

 any meaning here.
 The vulva-laceration in Christ's side leads to the kingdom of

-the unborn, pain and beauty commingled in one nectar.
-In love's fermented vintage, the poem keeps starting over.
-In the core of your heart is a black hole,
+the unborn, pain and beauty commingled in one placenta.
+Love's vineyard ferments before the harvest.
+Here the poem keeps starting over.
+In the core of my heart is a black hole,

 fierce, immaculate, a cauldron of swirling stillness.